What Is Pharmacy Compounding?

 Compounding vs. Retail Pharmacies

 The fundamental difference between compounding and retail pharmacies is customization versus standardization.
-A retail pharmacy (like CVS or Walgreens) dispenses FDA-approved medications manufactured in large batches by pharmaceutical companies.
+A retail pharmacy (like CVS or Walgreens) dispenses FDA-approved finished products manufactured in large batches by pharmaceutical companies.
 Every tablet, capsule, or injection of a given product is identical.
 A compounding pharmacy creates each medication individually or in small batches based on specific prescriptions.

 Retail pharmacies are limited to dispensing what pharmaceutical manufacturers produce.
 If a medication is only available in 10 mg and 25 mg tablets but a patient needs 15 mg, a retail pharmacy cannot help.
 A compounding pharmacy can prepare exactly 15 mg.
 If a patient is allergic to a dye, filler, or preservative in a commercial product, a compounding pharmacy can prepare the same active ingredient without the offending component.
 If a patient cannot swallow pills, a compounding pharmacy can prepare the medication as a liquid, cream, or other form.